WallStreetMojo

 3. It improves the relationship between the departments, as there are many common activities and processes which are performed for in various department.

-4. It helps management to see the various departments of a business as one single business unit as these drivers create a relationship between the departments.
+4. It helps management see a business's various departments as one single business unit as these drivers create a relationship between the departments.

 Disadvantages